zipmishahl2/CS2-optimization/README.md

 > maximize performance and minimize latency. and higher framerates using standard Windows.

 > There will be no updates.
-> related to the motherfucking composition of the server skid
+> Connected with Skid's server and the composition of their server is shit